-All children receiving funding through Head Start are required to maintain 85% or above attendance in order to continue care in the ELC.
-This is a Head Start policy.
+All children receiving funding through Head Start or Child Care Assistance are required to maintain 85% or above attendance in order to continue care in the ELC.
+Should this attendance not be kept, families will receive up to 3 attendance letters before being dismissed.

 We understand there may be times your child will need to be late or absent (i.e. vacation, holidays, appointments, etc.).
-These should be noted in your child's attendance schedule.
 If something unplanned arises, is the responsibility of the parent/guardian to call the center by 9:00am to inform the staff of a child's late arrival or absence.
 Prior notification of absence is always encouraged.